abdlhay/video-downloader/README.md

 ## Features

 - Fetches Facebook video URLs by providing the video URL.
-- Downloads the video file from the retrieved URL.
 - Retrieves metadata about the video, including:
   - View count
   - Title